samskivert/compose/c0/README.md

 ### Type checking

+- ~~Type `ImplDef` trees.~~
+- ~~Introduce `RefTree` to bind particular symbol to reference in AST.~~
 - Actually check that types match, instead of just typing trees.
-- Type (and check) `ImplDef` trees.
-- Introduce RefTree to bind particular symbol to reference in AST.
-  - This will be needed so that we can resolve typeclass methods during typing and then save the result for later interested parties (like code generation).
-- Include synthesized args for typeclass dictionaries in Arrow type.
+- Include synthesized args for typeclass dictionaries in `Arrow` type.
 (As separate arglist?)
+- Type pattern trees.
+- Type comprehensions.

+### Lowering

+- ~~Lower main AST to a simplified tree with no fancy features (pattern matching, monad comprehensions, blocks as expressions, etc.)~~
+- ~~Make `lower` take a binding target to which to assign lowered expr instead of creating a fresh ident for every subexpr~~
-- Inject (or pass along) appropriate dictionaries in FunApply.
+- Inject (or pass along) appropriate dictionaries in `Apply`.
+- Lower pattern trees.
+- Lower comprehensions.

 ### Code generation

-- Walk the tree and generate unoptimized JavaScript.
+- Walk the lowered tree and generate unoptimized JavaScript.
-  - Not sure if we even care to create an intermediate representation for C0 because its only purpose in life is to enable E0 to be written in something approximating C1, so it doesn't need to generate especially performant code.

-### Pattern matcher

-- Type pattern trees.
-- Do codegen for pattern trees.
-  - Consider whether we want to do any lowering or optimization prior to codegen.
-Probably not (cf. note in codegen about C0's short lifespan).

 ### Modules